ABSP Online League

 Welcome to the ABSP Online League - a free, online Scrabble league for ABSP members.

-All games are played on the EA Scrabble MATTEL Facebook app.
+All games are played on the Scrabble GO app.
+This is available

 In each round, players play a full round robin against all the other

 players in their division - typically, 10 games - at the same time.

 At the end of the round, the top players in each division will be promoted

 to the next highest division.
 Rounds last for two weeks, starting every

 In order to play in the league, you will need to join the ABSP Online Facebook